The Default Brain Galerie Peter Kilchmann, Zurich, solo exhibition

 Click on the image to see some impressions of the trip

-24.09.2021Keteleer Gallery, Antwerp Second Wind 2021, solo exhibition
+Second Wind 2021, solo exhibition

 The title of the exhibition is ambiguous in many ways.
 In first instance, Second Wind clearly refers to the recurrent motive of the athlete pausing to catch his breath.
 In the face of enduring exertion, athletes can suddenly experience a new burst of energy just when it feels they had spent it all.
+Instantly the exhaustion is swept away, like a faint memory and the race seems to begin anew.

-But the title also refers to finding new energy on a more existential level.
+The title also refers to finding new energy on a more existential level.
 Bauer refers to the global pandemic, where we have paused and started again and again.
 We have been confronted with ourselves while our patience was pushed to the limits.
-Every time however, we found a second, third and fourth wind in the face of a second, third and fourth wave.

 Exhaustion; Lust, 2021.
 Charcoal on canvas mounted on Dibond, 200 cm x 155 cm.
 Oil painting on canvas, 70 cm x 50 cm

-15.07.2021Guggenheim Museum Bilbao Los locos años veinte, group exhibition
+Los locos años veinte, group exhibition

 The result is an illustrative spectrum of some 300 works divided into narrative chapters.
-Invited contemporary artists who explicitly engage with the formal language and themes of the 1920s bridge the gap to the present day.
+Invited contemporary artists who explicitly engage with the formal language and themes of the 1920s bridge the gap to the present day

 The exhibition is a cooperation between Guggenheim Museum Bilbao and Kunsthaus Zürich, curators: Cathérine Hug and Petra Joos